 • If using a gravity bag: Connect the bag to the tube, and add the formula to the bag.
 Hang the bag on a hook or pole about 18 inches above the stomach.
 Depending on the type of formula, the food may take a few hours to flow through the tube.
 Ask your doctor what you can expect and how long it should take.

-• Keep the formula in the refrigerator after you open it.
-Don't let the formula sit at room temperature for more than 8 hours.
+Follow your doctor's instructions about how long the formula can sit out at room temperature.
 Throw away any open cans of food after 24 hours, even if they have been refrigerated.

 • If you feel sick to your stomach or have stomach cramps during the feeding, slow the rate that the formula comes through the tube.
-Then slowly increase the rate as you can manage it.

 • Talk with your doctor about changing your feedings or medicines if you are having problems with diarrhea, constipation, or vomiting.